utah-dwq/wqTools/readme.md

----
-title: Utah DWQ's wqTools R-package
+# Utah DWQ's wqTools R-package
----

 wqTools is a collection of R tools developed and designed for use by Utah Division of Water Quality staff.
 This includes functions for reading data from EPA's water quality portal, EPA ECHO, assigning beneficial uses & assessment units, and generating study maps.